-Parents need to find that fine balance between educating their child adequately and being open about their own sexuality.
+Parents need to find that fine balance between educating their children adequately and being open about their own sexuality.

 We need to know what to educate at which stage of their growing age and maturity, where information is given wisely and timely.
 Some parents may mishandle early sexual issues due to their overzealousness to overload and share information with their children.
 While some parents mishandled the situation because they are shameful, frightened and are unable to come to terms with their own sexuality.

 Here are five strategies how parents can attempt to manage them.

 1. Respond and Listen Attentively